Towards sharp regularity: Full-dimensional tori in $ C^\infty $ vector fields over $ \mathbb{T}^\infty $: Proofs of the results

+as promised.
+Finally, the regularity for the perturbation $ P $ can be directly derived from $ m_k $ by utilizing the Abstract $ m $-weighted KAM Theorem \ref{VECABSTRACT}.
+Specifically, assuming that

+for some $ {C_{{\rm{G1}}}} \gg 1 $ is sufficient to ensure the KAM conjugacy for the vector field $ \omega $ with the infinite-dimensional Diophantine nonresonance as defined in Definition \ref{VECINDIO}.
+This establishes the desired result.

-\begin{remark} One may observe that our choice for weight $ m $ is somewhat loose, and it is indeed improvable by using more elaborate asymptotic analysis.
-We prefer not to state it here for the sake of simplicity. \end{remark}
+\begin{remark} One may observe that our choices for the balancing sequence $ \{d_\nu\}_{\nu \in \mathbb{N}} $ and the weight $ m $ are somewhat rough.
+It can indeed be quantitatively improved by employing more elaborate asymptotic analysis.
+However, we prefer not to delve into this here for the sake of simplicity. \end{remark}